 This tutorial is designed to help you better understand the operation of an SMPS.
 The diagram below shows a partial schematic of a 450 watt ATX power supply.
 Its construction is typical for a modern computer PSU with MOSFET switches and active power factor correction (PFC).
 Note that most schematics circulating on the internet depict old-style PSU with bipolar transistors and without PFC.

-If you hover your mouse over certain sections of this drawing you will see their brief descriptions.
+If you hover your mouse over certain sections of the drawing below you will see their brief descriptions.

 This imagemap is courtesy of Mobilefish

 The AC power is applied via IEC inlet.
 The input current then flows via an EMI filter that reduces the level of high frequency current harmonics drawn from the mains.

 Resistor RT3 limits initial inrush current into discharged capacitors C4, C5.
 It has a negative temperature coefficient.
 As it heats up, its resistance drops, which reduces conduction losses in a steady state mode.